VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 {% include slideshow.html imgLink="planar1.jpg;planar2.jpg;planar3.jpg;planar4.jpg;planar5.jpg;planar6.jpg" imgDesc="Healers move in;Healers to the left side and Ranged DPS move in;Ranged DPS to the right side and Melee DPS move in;Melee DPS to the left side and Tanks move in;Tanks can wait here;Tanks mid and prepare for <strong>Pure of Heart</strong>" slideNumber=slideCounter %}

 If one person survive, you'll reach the next phase that has a checkpoint.
-*Note: if Ser Charibert won't be low enough, you can cheese the mechanic by boosting a Tank mitigation so he may survive the damage or timing a ressurection right when Pure of Heart is happening.*
+*Note: if Ser Charibert won't be low enough, you can cheese the mechanic by boosting a Tank mitigation so he may survive the damage or timing a resurrection right when Pure of Heart is happening.*
 </div>

 <h1><a id='Phase2-KingThordan'>Phase 2 - King Thordan</a></h1>